Two ID. Buzz's parked in front of a house.

 Lower fuel costs

-A Volkswagen electric vehicle can save on average up to 70% on fuel costs when compared to a petrol or diesel vehicle.
+A Volkswagen electric vehicle will usually cost less to run than a petrol or diesel vehicle when it comes to energy costs.
 This is particularly true when you consider the discounted tariffs that certain energy companies offer or when charging for free at work charging stations.
 Over the vehicle’s lifetime, these savings can add up substantially, making electric vehicles a cost-effective choice for both personal and business use.

 To learn more about costs, charging, and the charging infrastructure, please see the resources on the government website.